 Michelle Hillen Klump is a former newspaper reporter, turned cozy mystery author.
-A Dash of Death, the first in her Cocktails & Catering Mystery Series, is forthcoming from Crooked Lane Books on February 8, 2022.
+Murder Served Neat is the second book in her Cocktails & Catering Mystery Series.
 Michelle lives in Houston, Texas, with her husband and young daughter.
 When she’s not writing or working her day job, she enjoys gardening, reading, exploring Houston’s neighborhoods, and creating craft cocktails for friends and family.

 G. M. Malliet’s first DCI St. Just mystery won the Agatha Award for Best First Novel.
 The series was later nominated for Anthony, Macavity, and Left Coast Crime awards.
 The series continued in 2021 with St. Just in Cornwall.
 Many of her Max Tudor novels were Agatha finalists.
 She was nominated for a 2020 Macavity Award for best short story for EQMM’s “Whiteout,” which also placed 3rd in EQMM’s Readers Choice Award.
 Her 2020 novella “Murder at Morehead Mews” was nominated for a Derringer and placed 5th in the EQMM Readers’ Choice award.